Gao Mobo: The economy in the Mao era

 In the political-economy field, there is indeed a lot to suggest that the Mao era laid the groundwork for the economic transition of the following decades.
-Chris Bramall argues that under-industrialization and high illiteracy rates held the Chinese economy back for a long time and that the CCP’s success in rectifying these problems would have significant long-term benefits for the Chinese economy.
-On China’s economic development, Bramall is skeptical of the economic benefits of Land Reform and the Five-Year Plan.
-However, he does detect a coherent economic strategy in the period between 1964 and 1976 which he refers to as “late Maoism”.
+Chris Bramall argues that under-industrialization and high illiteracy rates held the Chinese economy back for a long time and that the CCP's success in rectifying these problems would have significant long-term benefits for the Chinese economy.
+On China's economic development, Bramall is skeptical of the economic benefits of Land Reform and the Five-Year Plan.
+However, he does detect a coherent economic strategy in the period between 1964 and 1976 which he refers to as "late Maoism".
 The new policies of this period did not necessarily produce significantly improved economic performance in the short term.
-However, Bramall suggests that Late Maoism bequeathed a range of positive economic legacies to its successors, including improvements in basic education and infrastructure and the foundations of a “green revolution” in agriculture.
+However, Bramall suggests that Late Maoism bequeathed a range of positive economic legacies to its successors, including improvements in basic education and infrastructure and the foundations of a "green revolution" in agriculture.
 Local industries were often plagued by low productivity in their early years, but they also laid the groundwork for the rural industrialization of the 1980s and 1990s.
 The leadership under Deng did not start from scratch but built on this positive legacy.
-In Bramall’s economic investigation he concludes: “In a very real sense, Mao Zedong is the father of China’s contemporary economic miracle."
+In Bramall's economic investigation he concludes: "In a very real sense, Mao Zedong is the father of China's contemporary economic miracle."

-Chinese political-economy expert Ho-fung Hung argues: “Mao and the CCP brought China into the modern world with a network of state industries and infrastructures; a large, educated, and healthy rural labor force; and a state autonomous from foreign governments and also free from international financial institutions like the IMF and World Bank.”
+Chinese political-economy expert Ho-fung Hung argues: "Mao and the CCP brought China into the modern world with a network of state industries and infrastructures; a large, educated, and healthy rural labor force; and a state autonomous from foreign governments and also free from international financial institutions like the IMF and World Bank."

 China during the Mao years accomplished a lot in terms of economic development especially compared to other developing countries and latecomers to industrialization.
 Gao among others are making the argument that the legacies of Maoist political economy laid the foundation for the later success claimed by marketization reformers.

 Cultural Revolution

 Conflicting perspectives and how to represent Chinese people during the Cultural Revolution

 Most historical accounts of the Cultural Revolution are written and told from the perspective of urban political and intellectual elites.
-Gao complicates this prevailing account by noting that the majority of China’s population are urban workers and rural peasant farmers.
-There is a challenge to ask how these subaltern and majority groups remember the experience of the Cultural Revolution in contrast to the way the event’s history is told from the perspective of urban intellectuals.
+Gao complicates this prevailing account by noting that the majority of China's population are urban workers and rural peasant farmers.
+Gao's writing on how the Gao villagers of Jiangxi had economic security and cultural dignity during the Cultural Revolution critiqued the tendency of Chinese liberals to focus on elite's perspectives of the period.
+Gao observed that in areas such as Gao village, Mao-era mass campaigns brought improvements in education and public health.

-To illustrate this issue of bias in prevailing discussion and presentation of this history Gao recalls two accounts where the issue of bias and a presumption that urban intellectuals are representative of the vast majority of China’s population came to the fore:
+To illustrate this issue of bias in prevailing discussion and presentation of this history Gao recalls two accounts where the issue of bias and a presumption that urban intellectuals are representative of the vast majority of China's population came to the fore: